 An incredible amount of work went into QGIS 3 including moving Python 2 to 3.
 QGIS 3 gives the option to run Python scripts directly in the browser.

-Python within QGIS can enhance functionality beyond the traditional commands and solve more complex and dedicated problems.
-For example, powerful libraries like Pandas, Numpy and Scikit extend GIS into data science.
+Python within QGIS can enhance functionality beyond traditional commands and solve more complex and dedicated problems.
+For example, powerful libraries like Pandas, Numpy, and Scikit extend GIS into data science.

 Python 3 is a major milestone for QGIS 3.
-If you really want to automate and extend, it’s absolutely crucial you learn Python.
+If you really want to automate and extend, you must learn Python.

-One of the major highlights is how tables have become more user friendly.
-Just like how tables resize vertically to fit text.
+One of the major highlights is how tables have become more user-friendly.
+Just like how tables resize vertically to fit the text.